 THE ROLE OF ADDICTION

 Addiction is uniquely poised to perpetuate a lie.
 Why?
-Because the frontal cortex, that advanced part of the human brain responsible for making rational decisions, isn’t really in charge of making tho-se decisions because the more primitive part of the brain has been hijacked, and thus vetoed, the decision making process of the frontal cortex.
+Addiction is uniquely poised to perpetuate a lie.
+Why?
+Because the prefrontal cortex, that advanced part of the human brain responsible for that logical methodical thought process (executive function), making rational decisions, and judgement calls, isn’t really in charge of making those decisions because the more primitive part of the brain, the hind-brain often referred to as the reptilian brain, has been hijacked, and thus vetoed the decision making process of the prefrontal cortex.
 It is that “fight, flight, or freeze” response of the brain making those decisions.
+A brain and brain chemistry conversation is beyond the scope of this discussion here, so just assume for now that it is true.
 A brain and brain chemistry conversation is beyond the scope of this discussion here, so just assume for now that it is true.

 THE POLYGRAPH TEST